NicolasDorier/nicolasdorier-blog/content/posts/custody.md

 We’ve seen this pattern before: first, a law targeting terrorists, then a gradual expansion of the definition until, one day, someone saying something offensive online is labeled a terrorist under the new terms.

-Interestingly, this push to broaden the definition of custody isn’t even coming from regulators—it’s being driven by overly zealous individuals attempting to define what a Layer 2 solution is, hoping to associate themselves with the success of the Lightning Network.
+Interestingly, this push to broaden the definition of custody isn’t even coming from regulators—it’s being driven by overly zealous protocols attempting to define what a `Layer 2` solution is, hoping to associate themselves with the success of the Lightning Network.

 So, here it is: a strict, uncompromising definition of custody.

 ## The definition

 Imagine going to a shopping mall.
 It's your wife's birthday, and she wants to buy a new bag.
-You decide to pay for the bag.
+You decide to pay, you take your wallet from your pocket then hands out the cash to the cashier.

 In this case, it’s obvious that no one would claim your wife is a custodian.
 Why?
 Because you **CAN** still use your wallet without needing her permission.